This guide is designed to assist institution administrators through the EBSCO Discovery Service (EDS) promotion and training process.

 This page links to the available EDS tutorials in video and PowerPoint formats.

-EBSCO Discovery Service Training Series Webinar
+EBSCO Discovery Service (EDS) Online and On-Demand Training

 This page includes links to sign up for free online webinars about various aspects of EBSCO Discovery Service.
 If the webinars have already taken place, the page includes links to access the previously recorded sessions.